Mayamariaruth/calima/README.md

     * Special request section

-As a site user I can book a table based on the requirements so that I properly book a table and have a high chance of having it approved
+As a site user, I can book a table based on the requirements so that I properly book a table and have a high chance of having it approved

 - Acceptance Criteria